About AE Superlab.

 Our projects span a range of scales from AIA award winning private residences (C+S House) and commercial interiors (One Kings Lane HQ NYC) to award-winning medical sensing devices (Inspiren) and furniture design (Diwani Chair) to renewable energy infrastructure design (Totem Power) and urban scale kinetic sculptures (Halo NY).

-Ahmed ElHusseiny is the founder and Design Principal of AE Superlab.
+Ahmed ElHusseiny is the Founder and Design Principal of AE Superlab.

 Prior to founding AE Superlab, Ahmed was a Senior Designer and Senior Associate Principal at Kohn Pedersen Fox Associates, where he was responsible for the design and development of a broad range of mixed use, commercial, retail, and residential projects throughout Europe, Asia, and the Middle East.
 Key projects include Parc Du Millenaire Buildings 3 and 4 in Paris, Qiantan Center in Shanghai, Forum 66 Hang Lung Plaza in Shenyang, the H Residences in Cairo, as well as unbuilt proposals for the supertall Tower 111 in Dubai and LG headquarters in New Jersey.